lr91-089/Udacity-nd229-object-detection/README.md

 `CTRL+C`.

 To monitor the training, you can launch a tensorboard instance by running `npython -m tensorboard.main --logdir experiments/reference/`.
-You will report your findings in the writeup.

 ### Improve the performances